peteroupc/peteroupc.github.io/exporand.md

 <a id=Accurate_Simulation_of_Continuous_Distributions_on_0_1></a>
 ## Accurate Simulation of Continuous Distributions on [0, 1]

 The beta sampler in this document shows one case of a general approach to simulating a wide class of continuous distributions supported on \[0, 1\], thanks to Bernoulli factories.
 This general approach can sample a number that follows one of these distributions, using the algorithm below.
-The algorithm allows any arbitrary radix _b_ (such as 2 for binary).
+The algorithm allows any arbitrary base (or radix) _b_ (such as 2 for binary).

 1. Create an "empty" partially-sampled uniform random number (or "geometric bag").
 Create a **SampleGeometricBag** Bernoulli factory that uses that geometric bag.
 2. As the geometric bag builds up a uniform random number, accept the number with a probability that can be represented by a Bernoulli factory (that takes the **SampleGeometricBag** factory from step 1 as part of its input), or reject it otherwise.
 Let _f_(_U_) be the probability function modeled by this Bernoulli factory, where _U_ is the uniform random number built up by the geometric bag. _f_ is a multiple of the density function for the underlying continuous distribution (as a result, this algorithm can be used even if the distribution's density function is only known up to a normalization constant).
 As shown by Keane and O'Brien <sup>[**(6)**](#Note6)</sup>, however, this step works if and only if _f_, in the interval \[0, 1\]&mdash;